linzj/gen-trace/README.md

 ```
 setenforce 0
 ```
 2.The second argument of setprop can not exceed 32 char long.
-So you need to truncate that arugument to 32 chars.
+So you need to truncate that argument to 32 chars.

 ##Design
 The main design is runtime code modification and trampoline generation.